GluuFederation/docs-supportportal-prod/sources/user-guide/index.md

 14. Submit your ticket.

-> Note: Use our guide to learn [how to create a good ticket](../how-to-ask.md) on Gluu Support.
+> Use our guide to learn [how to create a good ticket](./how-to-ask.md) on Gluu Support.

 ## Submitting a response to tickets